piotrmurach/tty-reader/README.md

 ### 3.2. `:track_history`

 The `read_line` and `read_multiline` provide history buffer that tracks all the lines entered during `TTY::Reader.new` interactions.
-The history buffer provides previoius or next lines when user presses up/down arrows respectively.
+The history buffer provides previous or next lines when user presses up/down arrows respectively.
 However, if you wish to disable this behaviour use `:track_history` option like so:

 ```ruby
 reader = TTY::Reader.new(track_history: false)